TheBigCompany1/Renvo/replit.md

 - **Development Storage**: In-memory storage implementation for rapid development
 - **Connection**: Neon Database serverless PostgreSQL for production

-The schema includes tables for users and analysis reports, with JSONB columns for flexible storage of complex data structures like renovation projects and comparable properties.
+The schema includes tables for users, analysis reports, and email signups, with JSONB columns for flexible storage of complex data structures like renovation projects and comparable properties.
+The email signups table tracks lead generation with signup source attribution for marketing analytics.

 ## Authentication and Authorization